 Online and Phone Counselling

-I also offer online sessions via secure platforms, as well as telephone therapy, if working from home or another familiar space feels more supportive for you.
+I offer online sessions via secure platforms, as well as telephone therapy, if working from home or another familiar space feels more supportive for you.
 Some clients choose a single way of working, while others find a combination that suits their needs.

 Sessions & Fees